roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

       type: LoadBalancer
     ```

--   Use the nodes where pods are located as backend servers
+-   Add the nodes where pods that run the service are deployed as the backend servers of an SLB instance

     -   By default, `externalTrafficPolicy` is set to Cluster for a service.
 In Cluster mode, all nodes in the cluster are added as backend servers of the SLB instance.
 In Local mode, only nodes that run the pods of the service are added as backend servers of the SLB instance.